AnushkaRi/weather-app/README.md

 # Weather App

-Simple and responsive Weather application with city autocomplete function build with React.
+Simple and responsive Weather application build with React.
+You can choose searching the city with help of autocomplete functionality or just click the "Get your Location" button.

 # Desktop Version